 So after going through all the trouble of tailoring your resume, keep the recruiter interested in you by showing how passionate you are, give them a reason to hire you in your cover letter.

 One way to overcome future job hurdles as a mature job seeker is by planning your career properly.
 Employees also tend to believe in the mantra, “you can’t train an old dog new tricks”.
-In fact, 74% of mature workers in Singapore have good transferable skills and 65% have better customer service.
+In fact, 74% of mature workers in Malaysia have good transferable skills and 65% have better customer service.
 Prove them wrong by taking the opportunity to constantly upskill yourself!

 Sometimes, recruiters forget those mature employees can be beneficial to a company.
 In Singapore, mature workers bring in a host of benefits.
 86% of mature workers exude soft skills such as higher loyalty and commitment, whilst an additional 84% is reported to have a stronger work ethic.